Guest post by Mary Bergeron, SwitchUp

 Bootcamps are very fast-paced and time intensive, and the quality of the instructor can make or break the entire experience.

-Feedback from the instructor will help you compare the bootcamp environment with your own learning style.
+Feedback from the instructor will help you consider your own personal learning style when determining the best coding bootcamp for you.
 If it sounds like the environment encourages students to learn from peers and on their own, it will be a great option for students who are more self-directed.
 Students who are looking for more support will want to look out for programs with smaller class sizes and one-on-one work with instructors, mentors or TAs.

 Know the curriculum/ job market for the curriculum

 Software development is a very broad field, and it can be difficult for a beginner to know how well a particular skillset will prepare them to find a job.
-Before you commit, make sure that the skills taught at a bootcamp are in line with your personal coding interests and career goals, and will make you competitive in your chosen job market.
+Before you commit, make sure you choose the best coding bootcamp that teaches skills aligned with your personal coding interests and career goals.
+This will make you competitive in your chosen job market.
 Also consider the technology overlap between bootcamps in your desired location.
 If multiple bootcamps teach the same technologies, you will need to further differentiate yourself to stand out amongst other bootcamp grads.